atsyplenkov/formalist/README.md

 # Questions and Feature Requests

-There's a lot going on with the development of new features in `Formalst`.
-If you have any questions or something is not working, feel free to [open an issue](https://github.com/atsyplenkov/formalist/issues) or start a conversation on [BlueSky](https://bsky.app/profile/anatolii.nz).
+There's a lot going on with the development of new features in `Formalist`.
+If you have any questions or something is not working, feel free to [open an issue](https://github.com/atsyplenkov/formalist/issues) or start a conversation on [Mastodon](https://fosstodon.org/@atsyplenkov).

 # Contributions